spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-cms-feature.md

 #### 2) Set up configuration

-Add the relation of CMS slot template to condition key:
+Add the relation of the CMS slot template to the condition key:

 **Pyz\Zed\CmsSlotBlock\CmsSlotBlockConfig**